ids/cluster-builder/README.md

 * Remote API and TLS certificates are installed and configured on Docker CE deployments, enabling a unified application stack deployment model for both Docker EE and CE clusters.

 > Note that all details pertaining to the above exist within this codebase.
 The cluster-builder starts with the distribution iso file in the initial [node-packer](node-packer) phase, and everything from the initial __kickstart__ install through to the final __ansible playbook__ are documented here and available for review.

+## Kubernetes Load Testing Sample Stack

+A sample application stack has been included with cluster-builder that can be used to perform basic performance and load testing on deployed Kubernetes clusters.

+It is comprised of a __MariaDB Galera Active/Active 3 or 5 Node Database Cluster__ paired with a __Drupal 7__ web front-end, which accesses the database through a dedicated __HA Proxy__ load balancer.

+For guidance on generating the manifests for your __cluster-builder__ cluster, deploying the stack, and performing load tests, see the [Drupal K8s Test Stack Guide](docs/drupal-k8s-test-stack.md).